Cervical screening test

-All women aged 25 years and over are eligible for regular HPV testing as part of the new Cervical Screening Program.
+All individuals aged 25 years and over are eligible for regular HPV testing as part of the new Cervical Screening Program.

 The laboratory performs an HPV test, and if HPV is found to be present, a cytology slide will also be made.
 This slide is examined under a microscope to see if there are any abnormal cells.

-A cytology slide is also made for women who have had a previous abnormal Pap test, or who have symptoms such as abnormal bleeding.
+A cytology slide is also made for individuals who have had a previous abnormal Pap test, or who have symptoms such as abnormal bleeding.